-Prior to establishing Central Writing & Editing, Denise held senior corporate and consulting roles in the marketing and advertising industry with a focus on media and research.
-These roles incorporated responsibility for writing and editing proposals, presentations and competitive tenders, and developing staff training programs.
-She has extensive experience in numerical reports incorporating statistics, analysis and research.
-Denise assumed her first managing editor role in 1995 as editor of Media Update, a monthly newsletter reporting on trends in the media industry.
+Before establishing Central Writing & Editing Services Denise held senior corporate and consulting roles in the advertising industry, with a focus on marketing, media and research.
+In these roles she was responsible for writing and editing proposals, presentations and competitive tenders; and developing staff training programs.
+Denise also has expertise in compiling and evaluating data, statistics, analysis and research.
+She assumed her first managing editor role in 1995 as editor of Media Update, a monthly newsletter reporting on trends in the media industry.

 Denise’s undergraduate degree was in commerce with a major in statistics.
 She followed this with a master’s degree in writing incorporating a graduate certificate in editing and publishing.
 She has completed professional development courses through the NSW Writers Centre and Editors NSW, and is accredited by the Institute of Professional Editors.

 - Accredited editor| Institute of Professional Editors (IPEd)